-Windows is the most popular desktop operating system by people’s choice, and for very good reasons.
-It’s speedy (most of the time), reliable (again, most of the time) and very user-friendly.
-But sometimes, it can be crappy and frustrating to use, especially when it comes to some delicate stuff that requires some administrative privileges and system’s permission.
-If you need to delete some junk files from a sensitive directory within the C drive, it starts to behave like an indecisive teen who can’t pick a dress from prom.
-It will ask you for administrative permission first, only to give you a “you need permission to perform this action” error message later.
+For good reasons, Windows is the most popular desktop operating system of people’s choice.
+It’s speedy (most of the time), reliable (again, most of the time), and user-friendly.
+But sometimes, it can be crappy and frustrating to use, especially when it comes to delicate stuff that requires administrative privileges and the system’s permission OR “you need permission to perform this action”.

 6 Ways to Fix You Need Permission to Perform This Action

-- Right-click on the search result for command prompt and select ‘Run as administrator.’
+- Right-click on the search result for the command prompt and select ‘Run as administrator.‘

-- When the command window opens up, type the following command in it: net user administrator /active:yes and hit enter.
+- When the command window opens, type the following command: net user administrator /active:yes and hit enter.

 - Restart your PC.

 The above command should have changed the user privileges to that of an administrator.
-After the computer has restarted, try to do the same thing that you did before you got that ‘you need permission to perform this action’ message.
+After the computer has restarted, try to do the same thing you did before you got that ‘you need permission to perform this action message.
 It should work now without any permission issues.

 Manage the file permissions